ZodiacEFZ/website/README.md

 In a word, **we do not use any cloud server**.
 CDN provides faster speed and better defense against DDOS.
 Only static files are hosted.
 We use GitHub to collaborate and update our website.

+## Discuss

+We've enabled discuss on our site.
+In China mainland, you'll see a `duoshuo` plugin.
+Otherwise there'll be a `Disqus` plugin.